BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Description **

-This is the main function, where all the other functions are inherted.
+This is the main function, where all the other functions are inherited.
 Here, only the variables are initialized, those variables are needed in all the next functions.

 ** Parameters **